 You will be seated or lied down.
 The test is usually done with your eyes closed.
 A gel is placed on the skin of your eyelids.
 The B-scan probe is gently placed against your eyelids to do the test.
 You may be asked to look in many directions to improve the ultrasound image or so it can view different areas of your eye.

 B-scan is done to look at the inside part of the eye or the space behind the eye that can’t be seen.
 This may occur when you have matured cataracts or other conditions that make it hard for the doctor to see the retina.
 The test may help diagnose retinal detachment, tumors, or other disorders.

 There are a few other conditions also when the B Scan eye test is done.
-In patients who have advanced thyroid eye disease this test is done to see the position of the muscles of the eye.
+In patients who have an advanced thyroid eye disease, this test is done to see the position of the muscles of the eye.
 Sometimes when the eye protrudes out, again an ultrasound helps.
-We come to know if there is any space occupying lesion behind the eye that is pushing the eye outwards.
+We come to know if there is any space-occupying lesion behind the eye that is pushing the eye outwards.